kanmii/ebnis/README.md

 # How to develop

-**change .env-dev to .env-test/prod as the case may be**
+**change .env-e2e to .env-test/prod as the case may be**

 ```
-cp .env.example .env-dev
+cp .env.example .env-e2e
 ```

-Edit `.env-dev` to set up the environment variables to appropriate values
+Edit `.env-e2e` to set up the environment variables to appropriate values

 ## Start the containers with docker-compose